bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 * **Java 21** or newer
 * **Maven 3.9+** (or Gradle 8+ if you adapt the build)
 * A running instance of the `customer-service` exposing its OpenAPI spec
+* OpenAPI spec (saved locally in this repo as `src/main/resources/customer-api-docs.yaml`)

 ---